The Shadow of Your Smile (Friends of Dean Martinez album)

-The Shadow of Your Smile is the debut album by the American alternative rock band Friends of Dean Martinez, released in 1995.
+The Shadow of Your Smile is the debut album by the American band Friends of Dean Martinez, released in 1995.
 The band included members of two Arizona bands: Joey Burns and John Convertino, of Giant Sand, and Bill Elm, Tom Larkins, and Van Christian, of Naked Prey.
 The band changed their name from Friends of Dean Martin right before the album's release, after threat of legal action by Martin's representatives.

 The album was considered part of the mid-1990s "Cocktail Nation" trend of instrumental surf and lounge music.

 Production

 The album was produced by Craig Schumacher and the band.
 Howe Gelb played organ and piano.
 Convertino played a vibraphone on the cover of "Ugly Beauty", by Thelonious Monk.

 Critical reception

-Trouser Press wrote that "a lot of main writer Burns’ originals have the jivey cool of an Angelo Badalamenti score, but the group's most potent and useful ability is to conjure up romantic visions of the desert at twilight."
-The Chicago Reader thought that "Elm’s exquisite steel-guitar melodies and the unusual colors and textures of Convertino’s vibraphone formed the core of their countrified instrumental pop, but with the punchy rhythm team of Christian on drums and Larkins on percussive detail they added up to something with considerably more magnitude than kitsch."
-The Vancouver Sun labeled it "fuzzy wafts of lounge music, maracas, vibraphones and flamenco guitars in full reverberating, stereophonic sound with a '60s flare."
+Trouser Press wrote that "a lot of main writer Burns' originals have the jivey cool of an Angelo Badalamenti score, but the group's most potent and useful ability is to conjure up romantic visions of the desert at twilight."
+The Chicago Reader thought that "Elm's exquisite steel-guitar melodies and the unusual colors and textures of Convertino's vibraphone formed the core of their countrified instrumental pop, but with the punchy rhythm team of Christian on drums and Larkins on percussive detail they added up to something with considerably more magnitude than kitsch."
+The Vancouver Sun labeled the album "fuzzy wafts of lounge music, maracas, vibraphones and flamenco guitars in full reverberating, stereophonic sound with a '60s flare."